cabol/nebulex/guides/migrating-to-v2.md

 ## Configuration

 This is one of the biggest changes.
-Version 1.x, most of the configuration options are resolved in compile-time, but this brings with a lot of limitations.
+Version 1.x, most of the configuration options are resolved in compile-time, which has a lot of limitations.
 Since version 2.x, only few arguments are configured in compile-time when defining a cache, e.g.: `otp_app:`, `adapter:`, and `primary_storage_adapter:` (for partitioned and replicated adapters).
 The rest of configuration parameters